SegoCode/RepositoryTemplate/.github/CONTRIBUTING.md

 3. If a release is needed, use the provided link to create it.
 4. Close the issue once the release decision is made.

-### Status Checks

-- PRs cannot be merged until all status checks pass.
-- Ensure your code complies with project standards before requesting a review.

 ## Commit Messages and Labels

 ### Commit Messages